Samsung/tizen-docs/docs/application/web/guides/sensors/device-sensors.md

 # Device Sensors

-Tizen provides interfaces and methods to manage sensor data from [various sensors on the device](#supported-sensors).
+You can access and manage sensor data from [various sensors on the device](#supported-sensors).
 The main purpose of a sensor is to provide a value for the relevant environment parameter.

 This feature is supported in mobile and wearable applications only.